fangleai/TransformerCVAE/README.md

 # TransformerCVAE
-Code and data will be available soon.
+Code and data will be organized and uploaded soon.
 Contact: lefang@buffalo.edu